First Steps to Managing the Cluster

 of:

 Access control is the essence of the zero trust security model.
-This example is just the simplest use case of what you can do with Octelium's access control system.
-Octelium's attribute-based access control system (ABAC) using policy-as-code is designed to be extremely dynamic at any scale.
-It also supports writing rules written in Open Policy Agent (OPA), priorities for rules, nested conditions and extending it by adding attributes to your different resources (e.g. Users, Groups, Services, etc...) via information fed from external tools such as IAM platforms, SIEM tools, threat intelligence tools, incident alerting and on-call management tools, etc....
+This example is just the simplest use case of what you can do with Octelium's scalable, identity-based, fine-grained, context-aware, L7-aware access control system.
+Octelium supports defining Policy rules in Common Expression Language (CEL) and Open Policy Agent (OPA), rule priorities, nested conditions and extending access control by adding attributes to your different resources (e.g. Users, Groups, Services, etc...) from information provided by external tools such as IAM platforms, SIEM tools, threat intelligence tools, incident alerting and on-call management tools, etc....
 You can read more in detail about Policies and access control here.

 What Now?